withastro/docs/src/pages/en/guides/images.md

 ### `public/`

 The `public/` directory is for files and assets that do not need to be processed during Astro’s build process.
-These files will be copied into the build folder untouched.
-These are referenced **relative to the URL path of the public folder**.
+Images stored here will be copied into the build folder untouched.
+These are referenced **relative to the public folder**.

 ```astro
 ---